Version History

 - Last 5 manual saves - Versions created when you explicitly save (Ctrl+S or File → Save)

-- Last 5 auto-saves - Versions created automatically every 3 seconds
+- Last 5 auto-saves - Versions created on every auto-save

 - Total of up to 10 versions - Manual and auto-saves are tracked separately